-Developing a SIP, with the support of an Inclusion Professional from the Inclusion Agency, is the first step to accessing ongoing support from the Inclusion Support Program (ISP) and is required when accessing support through the Inclusion Agency and funding options through the Inclusion Development Fund Manager (IDFM).
+Developing a SIP, in consultation with your Family Day Care (FDC) Coordination Unit (Service) and with the support of an Inclusion Professional from the Inclusion Agency, is the first step to accessing ongoing support from the Inclusion Support Program (ISP).

+FDC Educators are required to develop a SIP when engaging in inclusion planning or accessing Specialist Equipment through the Inclusion Agency and if required Family Day Care Top Up and Innovative Solutions Support funding through the Inclusion Development Fund Manager (IDFM).